 Skill: Making Connections Between Different Representations

 When faced with a problem situation, several representations are possible; some students use their bodies, manipulatives or drawings, while others represent the data more schematically.
 The way in which data is appropriated and organized using models reflects the level of development of algebraic thinking.
 The models explored in the primary and junior grades will differ depending on the students' level of abstraction.
-The ten frame, the array, the table of values, the open number line, and the double open number line are models to be encouraged in the primary grades.
+The ten frame, the array, the table of values, the open number line, and the open double number line are models to be encouraged in the primary grades.

 Teachers should use these models and introduce students to using them to help them reason.
 In representing a problem situation, students analyze relationships using models, draw conclusions, and explain them using oral descriptions.
 Models are tools that help students formalize their algebraic thinking.